irydeo/saas/README.md

  - Dual or single scope control.
  - Dual scope management/sync using a master/slave approach.
  - Extra options in single mode operation.
+ - Scientific object management (NEOs and Supernovas)
  - Full CCDCiel integration.
  - pyQT5 interface.
  - Multiplatform support (Linux and Windows).

 ### Disclaimer:
 Be aware that SaaS **is in an early development stage and far to be ready for general use**.